Pectus excavatum - discharge

-Your child can return to school after 2 - 3 weeks.
+Your child can return to school after 2 to 3 weeks.

-It may be more comfortable for your child to sleep partly sitting up in a recliner for the first 2 - 4 weeks after surgery.
+It may be more comfortable for your child to sleep partly sitting up in a recliner for the first 2 to 4 weeks after surgery.

 It is okay for your child to have baths.
 Most dressings (bandages) will be removed by the time your child leaves the hospital.
-There may still be small white strips called Steri-Strips across the wounds.
+There may still be strips of tape on the incisions.
 Leave these in place.
 They will fall off on their own.
 You may see a small amount of drainage on the strips.
 This is normal.